MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-shared-disk-cluster-red-hat-7-configure.md

 | Daemon | Description
 | ----- | -----
-| corosync | Provides quorum membership and messaging between cluster nodes.
+| Corosync | Provides quorum membership and messaging between cluster nodes.
-| Pacemaker | Resides on top of corosync and provides state machines for resources.
+| Pacemaker | Resides on top of Corosync and provides state machines for resources.
-| PCSD | Manages both Pacemaker and corosync through the `pcs` tools
+| PCSD | Manages both Pacemaker and Corosync through the `pcs` tools

 PCSD must be running in order to use `pcs`.